 The problem with recurrent PCa is that salvage therapy is a difficult treatment to determine and particularly when to do something.
 Salvage therapy is both toxic and full of unwanted side effects that can greatly impact one’s quality of life.

-So for now I continue to monitor and explore the cause of the recurrence and hoping to undergo an advanced 68 Gallium PET/CT scan, suitable for lower level PSA, in the coming months in Bangkok to try and find the recurrence site and to discuss options with my specialist.
+So for now I continue to monitor and explore the cause of the recurrence and hoping to undergo an advanced 68 Gallium PET/CT scan, suitable for lower level PSA, in the coming months in Bangkok to try to find the recurrence site and to discuss options with my specialist.

 01/09/18 – It all starts again? – So this journey has been continuing since my last update.
 My most recent PSA result showed 0.91 – it has continued to climb.
 Something is growing and producing PSA.

-On the 28th August I recieved my first leuprorelin acetate (Enantone L.P) injection that is to last 3 months.
+On the 28th August I received my first leuprolide acetate (Enantone L.P) injection that is to last 3 months.
 You can google this drug or Lupron to find more details on its actions and efficacy.
 It stops the production of testosterone the hormone that feeds prostate cancer.
 It brings you, chemically, to castrate levels.
 This can then cause a wide range of side effects in men.
 Some get few and others get many of the known side effects.
 Searching the internet will give you information of the listed side effects which can be unpleasant and impact negatively on the quality of life.
 So far I have not had much in terms of side effects but only 3 weeks into this – and am told it normally takes up to a month before you see these.

 So there you have the next step in the journey.
 I will be taking a PSA and testosterone test next week to see how the ADT is working to lower both.
 For now its business as usual and waiting to see if and when side effects appear.
-I try and eat soft foods and lower carb meals.
+I try to eat soft foods and lower carb meals.
 Walking the dog daily is also a good therapy.
 I will report back later in the treatment plan.

 Always Hope & Life’s Happiness